MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 Query Editor:

 - Fixed on issue related to SPIDs where SSMS could throw an error like "Input string was not in a correct format. (mscorlib)" when executing a simple query preceded by a "SET SHOWPLAN_ALL ON".
+- Added support for SkipRows option to the Delimited Text External File Format for Azure SQL DW.
+This capability allows users to skip a specified number of rows when loading delimited text files into SQL DW.
+Also added the corresponding intellisense/SMO support for the FIRST_ROW keyword.

 SMO:

 - Fixed an issue where SMO was not able to fetch AvailabilityReplica properties in case the server collation happened to be case-sensitive (as a result, SSMS could display an error message like "The multi-part identifier "a.delimited" could not be bound."
-- Fixed an issue in DatabaseScopedConfigurationCollection class, where incorrectly handling collations (as a result, an SSMS running on an ma machine with a Turkish locale could display an error like "legacy cardinality estimation is not valid scoped configuration" when right clicking on a database running on a server with a case-sensitive collation.)
-For details, see https://connect.microsoft.com/SQLServer/feedback/details/3138001.
+- Fixed an issue in DatabaseScopedConfigurationCollection class, where incorrectly handling collations (as a result, an SSMS running on an ma machine with a Turkish locale could display an error like "legacy cardinality estimation is not valid scoped configuration" when right clicking on a database running on a server with a case-sensitive collation).
 - Fixed an issue in JobServer class, where SMO was not able to fetch SQL Agent properties on a SQL 2005 server (as a result, SSMS was throwing an error like "Cannot assign a default value to a local variable.
-Must declare the scalar variable "@ServiceStartMode" and, ultimately, was not displaying the SQL Agent node in Object Explorer.)
-For details, see https://connect.microsoft.com/SQLServer/feedback/details/3145282.
+Must declare the scalar variable "@ServiceStartMode" and, ultimately, was not displaying the SQL Agent node in Object Explorer).

 <br>

 ## Previous SSMS releases

 Download previous SSMS versions by clicking the title links in the following sections.